Bimal K. Bose

 Prior to this, Bose was a research engineer in General Electric's Corporate Research and Development laboratories in Schenectady (now GE Global Research Center), New York (1976-87); Associate Professor of Electrical Engineering, Rensselaer Polytechnic Institute, Troy, NY (1971-1976), and faculty member of Bengal Engineering College (now Indian Institute of Engineering Science and Technology [IIEST] (1960-71).

 He has authored more than 250 technical papers and holds 21 U.S. patents.
-He has written or edited eight books in power electronics: Power Electronics in Renewable Energy Systems and Smart Grid (2019), Advances and Trends in Power Electronics and Motor Drives First Edition (2006) and Second Edition (2020), Modern Power Electronics and AC Drives (2001), Power Electronics and Variable Frequency Drives (1997), Modern Power Electronics (1992), Microcomputer Control of Power Electronics and Drives (1987), Power Electronics and AC Drives (1986), and Adjustable Speed AC Drive Systems (1981).
-He was the guest editor of the Proceedings of the IEEE's “Special Issue on Power Electronics and Motion Control” (August 1994) and Special Issue on Power Electronics in Smart Grid and Renewable Energy Systems (November 2017).
+He has written or edited nine books in power electronics: Power Electronics in Renewable Energy Systems and Smart Grid (2019), Advances and Trends in Power Electronics and Motor Drives edition-1 (2006) and edition-2 (2021), Modern Power Electronics and AC Drives (2001), Power Electronics and Variable Frequency Drives (1997), Modern Power Electronics (1992), Microcomputer Control of Power Electronics and Drives (1987), Power Electronics and AC Drives (1986), and Adjustable Speed AC Drive Systems (1981).
+He was the guest editor of the Proceedings of the IEEE's “Special Issues on Power Electronics and Motion Control” (August 1994) and Special Issue on Power Electronics in Smart Grid and Renewable Energy Systems (November 2017).

 He was a member of the editorial board of the Proceedings of the IEEE from 1995 to 2006.
 He has served as Distinguished Lecturer of both the Industry Applications (IA) and Industrial Electronics (IE) Societies of the IEEE, and has served the IEEE in many other positions.
 He has given invited presentations, keynote addresses, and advanced tutorials extensively throughout the world.